 That turned the foe into a friend and the Marshall Plan into a silver lining.
 At KfW’s 40th anniversary, Hermann Josef Abs said that the Americans’ trust in the Germans had given them the courage to take their country’s reconstruction into their own hands.

 The German economy is still benefiting from the Marshall Plan funds to this day.
-Seventy years after the start of the programme KfW is still supporting businesses with disbursements from the ERP Special Fund.
+More than seven decades after the start of the programme KfW is still supporting businesses with disbursements from the ERP Special Fund.
 As before, the aim is to help them to help themselves.